 - Safety: There are some reports of confrontations and theft on the trail, especially in march/april (before the winter season when it seems interesting for thieves to gear up for winter), especially with larger groups and especially around the Giant’s castle and Sani saddle.

 - Weather volatility: The weather in the Drakensberg Mountains is notoriously unpredictable.
 Especially towards December, it gets worse.
 So that meant not planning too late and making sure to consider this when packing.
+Which kinda meant that march/april and september/october/november would be the most logical windowns.

-- Unpredictability: On a 200+km mountain trail, pretty much anything can happen.
+- Unpredictability: On a 220-250km mountain trail, pretty much anything can happen.
 From theft to horrible rains or storms and from injuries to illness.
 Knowing when/where to exit and what to do when things go wrong was/is essential (also read my post on that).

 Step 3: Settle on a date for my Drakensberg Grand Traverse.